pytorch-ignite/pytorch-ignite.ai/src/about/community.md

 its [elaboration](https://github.com/pytorch/ignite/issues/1221) and [guidelines](https://github.com/pytorch/ignite/blob/master/assets/logo/ignite_logo_guidelines.md).
 Our new logos can be found [here](https://github.com/pytorch/ignite/tree/master/assets/logo).

-We are also grateful to Soumith Chintala [@soumith](https://github.com/soumith), Joe Spisak [@jspisak](https://github.com/jspisak) from Facebook for their help and to [PyTorch group](https://github.com/pytorch) for infrastructure support (GPU CI and hosting of conda releases and our documentation).
+We are also grateful to Soumith Chintala, Joe Spisak from Meta for their help and to [PyTorch org](https://github.com/pytorch) for infrastructure support
+(GPU CI and hosting of conda releases and our documentation).

 In particular, Victor Fomin [@vfdev-5](https://github.com/vfdev-5) acknowledges [Magellium](https://www.magellium.com/)